 - About BRP

-Research Area: Tobacco use among cancer patients, tobacco use and cancer chemoprevention, tobacco regulatory science
+Research Area: Tobacco use and cessation among cancer patients, tobacco use and cancer chemoprevention and screening, clinical trials

-Dr. Land currently has over 90 research publications in print.
-Since 1999, she has been a statistician in the National Surgical Adjuvant Breast and Bowel Project (NSABP), an NCI-funded clinical trials cooperative group that conducts multi-center phase III trials for breast and colorectal cancer.
+Dr. Land has more than 90 research publications in print.
+From 1999-2011, she was a statistician in the National Surgical Adjuvant Breast and Bowel Project (NSABP), an NCI-funded clinical trials cooperative group that conducted multi-center phase III trials for breast and colorectal cancer.
 Her primary role in the NSABP was as the lead statistician for the Behavioral and Health Outcomes Program.
-She has also collaborated with members of the University of Pittsburgh Cancer Institute Lung and Thoracic Malignancies Program since 1999, and served as the lead statistician for the Lung Cancer Specialized Program of Research Excellence (SPORE) since 2002, directing the Core through two competing renewals.
-Her prior service to the NCI includes participation in the Community Clinical Oncology Program (CCOP) Research Priorities Strategic Planning Committee (NCI), Subcommittee H (reviewing cooperative groups), the NCI Symptom Management and Quality of Life Scientific Steering Committee, and numerous NCI grant review panels.
-Dr. Land earned a Doctorate in Statistics from Stanford University in 1995.
+She also collaborated with members of the University of Pittsburgh Cancer Institute Lung and Thoracic Malignancies Program from 1999-2011 and served as the lead statistician for the Lung Cancer Specialized Program of Research Excellence (SPORE) from 2002-11, directing the Core through two competing renewals.
+Before coming to NCI, Dr. Land participated in the Community Clinical Oncology Program (CCOP) Research Priorities Strategic Planning Committee (NCI), Subcommittee H (reviewing cooperative groups), the NCI Symptom Management and Quality of Life Scientific Steering Committee, and numerous NCI grant review panels.
+Dr. Land earned a doctorate in statistics from Stanford University.